a-jd/npsn/readme.md

 ## Paper using NPSN

-NPSN was used to create a [surrogate model for the MIT reactor](https://arxiv.org/abs/2007.05435):
+Initially, NPSN was used to create an [ANN model for the MIT reactor](https://arxiv.org/abs/2007.05435):
 ![](assets/mitr-surrogate.gif)

+NPSN was also used to create [ANN/GBR/GPR/SVR models for the MIT reactor and MIT graphite pile](https://arxiv.org/abs/2105.14645).

 ## Cite